 who the patient’s or proposed patient’s family/whānau is for the purposes of section 7A.

-The DAMHS will make this decision based on advice from the responsible clinician, medical practitioner or key worker.
+The DAMHS will make this decision based on advice from the responsible clinician, health practitioner or key worker.

 If the patient or proposed patient identifies as Māori, the DAMHS should seek advice from Māori health workers and cultural support staff.
 The DAMHS should consult other knowledgeable parties, for example, the patient’s or proposed patient’s usual general practitioner, key worker, Māori health worker, kaumātua, cultural support staff, Māori consumer advisory groups, Māori advisory committee, other Māori providers of services to the patient or proposed patient, or a district inspector.

-In urgent circumstances, the medical practitioner completing sections 10 and 11 of the Act is responsible for making this decision for the purposes of the Act.
+In urgent circumstances, the health practitioner completing sections 10 and 11 of the Act is responsible for making this decision for the purposes of the Act.

-4.3 What consultation is
+5.3 What consultation is